stormpath/express-stormpath/docs/upgrading.rst

 **Many changes needed!**

 This is a **major release** in the life of this library.
-This release includes tons of new features, refactorings, etc.
+This release includes tons of new features, refactoring, etc.

 To upgrade from **1.0.6**, please pay careful attention to the below notes.